according to the Times Higher Education’s ranking of the latest REF results (2021).

-In your first year you'll attend lectures and workshops.
-As the degree progresses you'll find you spend more time in seminars where you, as small group of other students and a tutor will discuss a topic for which you've done preliminary research and preparation.
-As your studies progress you may be asked to give presentations or lead the discussions in seminars.
-From your second year all modules include seminars with no more than 15 students in a group.
+In your first year you'll attend seminars, tutorials, lectures and workshops.
+As the degree progresses you'll find you spend more time in seminars where you, with a small group of other students and a tutor, will discuss a topic for which you've done preliminary research and preparation.
+As your studies progress you will be asked to give presentations or lead the discussions in seminars.

 Some of our curators and their recent exhibitions include:

-Situated above The Courtyard, the gallery hosts exciting exhibitions throughout the year and promotes the work of both student and professional artists.
+The student-run Norman Rea Gallery gallery hosts exciting exhibitions throughout the year and promotes the work of both student and professional artists.